-- Value: top cigar that is geared towards affordability—for 2020, the cigar must be priced in the $6-and-under price range
+- Value: top cigar that is geared towards affordability—for 2021, the cigar must be priced in the $8-and-under price range.

-- Luxury: this cigar personifies the luxury lifestyle, including upscale/exotic packaging and a general feel of opulence
+- Luxury: this cigar personifies the luxury lifestyle, including upscale/exotic packaging and/or a general feel of opulence.

-- Brand: this pick is completely subjective, with Cigar Dojo staff members voting on the cigar brand that they felt saw the biggest gains, made influential changes, and generally captured the attention of the cigar world throughout 2020
+- Brand: likewise subjective, with Cigar Dojo staff members voting on the cigar brand that they felt saw the biggest gains, made influential changes, and generally captured the attention of the cigar world throughout 2021.